jeroenwk/idevicedebuglauncher/README.md

 - allow to idevicedebuglauncher in the background within the login items preference (only the first time)
 - once activate the list of devices is refreshed
 - browse to http://localhost:8383/idevice_id by clicking on the link and check for the devices found
-- use the button to pair the AppleTV
+- there is a button to pair the AppleTV
+- fill in a bundleId to specify the app to be debugged
+- click on the blue play icon next to each device to start debugging the app
 - closing the app will leave the background process running as system daemon

 ---